Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 Overall, I don’t think there’s one clear winner when it comes to Modula vs Envira Gallery.
 Instead, it really just depends on what you’re looking for in a WordPress gallery plugin.

-On the other hand, I think Envira Gallery is definitely a better option for photographers or other heavy-duty users.
-Or, it’s also a better option if you want to go beyond basic image or video galleries (such as creating a gallery of your WooCommerce products or blog posts).
+On the other hand, I think Envira Gallery is definitely a better option for photographers or other heavy-duty users, and it’s also a better option if you want to go beyond basic image or video galleries (such as creating a gallery of your WooCommerce products or blog posts).

 For photographers and heavy-duty users, Envira Gallery just plain has useful features that Modula doesn’t have: